Alchemist-X/howcryptoworksbook/Part_03_Solana_Ecosystem.md

 Ordering derives from **Proof of History (PoH)**, which provides a verifiable cryptographic clock.
 Finality uses **Tower BFT**, a stake‑weighted PBFT variant that votes on PoH slots.
 Leaders are pre-scheduled for short slots within an epoch (roughly 2–3 days), and staking governs leader selection, commissions, and warmup/cooldown.
 The networking stack runs over **QUIC** with stake‑weighted QoS; Turbine shards propagation to curb bandwidth spikes and spam.

+PoH acts like a printing press that stamps timestamps on blank newspaper pages at a steady rhythm; leaders fill those pages with stories (transactions) sent directly to their newsroom via private wire (Gulf Stream) rather than competing for space on a public bulletin board.
+The finished newspaper gets torn into sections and distributed through a network of neighborhood delivery captains (Turbine with erasure coding)—if a few sections get lost in transit, readers can still piece together the full story.
+Tower BFT works like editorial consensus: once most editors agree on a story across several editions, it becomes exponentially harder to retract, preserving the newspaper's credibility.

 ## Chapter 13: MEV and Block Building

+Canonical MEV concepts, roles, impacts, and mitigations are covered in Part V, Chapter 19.
+This chapter focuses on Solana-specific mechanics and design choices.

 Block construction on Solana increasingly routes through **Jito**, which enables sidecar block building with bundle auctions.
 Searchers simulate bundles off-chain and pay tips for inclusion; validators integrate priority fees and bundle tips when constructing blocks.
-See also: Part V, Chapter 20 (MEV) for cross-ecosystem roles and mitigations.
+See also: Part V, Chapter 19 (MEV) for cross-ecosystem roles and mitigations.

 ## Chapter 14: Developer Stack and Standards

 Developers typically write programs in Rust compiled to BPF.
 The **Anchor** framework provides IDLs, account validation, PDAs, and ergonomic cross‑program invocations.
 Token standards center on SPL tokens and token accounts, with **Associated Token Accounts** standardizing ownership. **Token‑2022** extends SPL with transfer hooks, interest‑bearing mints, metadata pointers, and permanent delegates, while confidential transfer features are under active development.
-Programs are deployed via the **Upgradeable Loader** with governed upgrade paths, and **sysvars** expose read‑only protocol state such as clock, rent, and instructions. **Metaplex** standards define NFT metadata and verified collections, and **state compression** uses concurrent Merkle trees with off‑chain storage to make large asset sets economical.
+Programs are deployed via the **Upgradeable Loader** with governed upgrade paths, and **sysvars** expose read‑only protocol state such as clock, rent, and instructions. **Metaplex** standards define NFT metadata and verified collections (see Part XI for NFT background), and **state compression** uses concurrent Merkle trees with off‑chain storage to make large asset sets economical.

 ## Chapter 15: Performance, Clients, and Trade-offs